 Within The Fox Magazine website there are embedded applications, plug-ins, widgets or links to a third-party website.
 These sites operate independently of The Fox Magazine and have their own privacy policies.
 When you visit these sites, you leave our website and no longer will be subject to our privacy and security policies.
 The Fox Magazine is not responsible for the privacy or security practices or the content of other sites, and such sites are not intended to be an endorsement of those sites or their content.

 The Fox Magazine website is intended to be accessible and enjoyed by general audiences.
 We do not knowingly collect personal information from children under the age of 13, without first providing the parent or legal guardian with notice and obtaining prior verifiable consent.

-Please help us respond to your comments and inquiries by sending them to the appropriate location.
-Consult our special Web page to help you determine where to send your inquiry at thefoxmagazine.com/contact
+Please help us respond to your comments and inquiries by sending them to the appropriate location at thefoxmagazine.com/contact.

 If you have questions about this Privacy Statement, please contact us via email at firstname.lastname@example.org.